House sitters in Cornwall? Yes there are!

 We then continued walking on through the town and above the hill past Green’s Restaurant out to the fields and war memorial behind.
 We walked along until we found a delightful small beach called St George’s Cove.
 What a pretty quiet beach it was – we made a note for another day.
 Another day and another housesit in Cornwall.
 We can always plan this into next year!

-For trusted house sitters who make it to Cornwall there are countless options for places to go and things to do.
+For house sitters in Cornwall there are countless options for places to go and things to do.
 One of the great pleasures for us at this repeat housesit was to stay in the house which was very characterful and play with the dog.
 She was such a treat to be with.
 Whether we were relaxing in the house, reading and planning our next day’s activities or doing chores about the house Puffin kept us entertained throughout.

 Further reading about housesitting and trusted house sitters